 Trademarks and Logos

-Members will grant the OFA permission to use the name and corporate logo (or similar mark) of member in connection with communications about OFA activities that the member is participating in, subject to reasonable use limitations communicated by the member to OFA.
+Subject to any Member logo and trademark written permission requirements, Members may grant the OFA permission to use the name and corporate logo (or similar mark) of member in connection with communications about OFA activities that the member is participating in, subject to reasonable use requirements and limitations as established by the member and communicated by the member to OFA.

 The OFA grants members permission to use the OFA name and corporate logo solely to communicate their membership in OFA.